Willie Kirk

-Willie Kirk (born 7 June 1978) is a Scottish football manager who is currently the manager of Damallsvenskan club Linköping FC.
+Willie Kirk (born 7 June 1978) is a Scottish football manager who is head coach of Women's Super League 2 club Durham WFC.

 Playing career

 Kirk played semi-professional football for Pumpherston FC, Whitburn FC, and Preston Athletic, later agreeing to manage the team in the 2014–15 Lowland Football League season.

 Managerial career

 Livingston FC Academy

 Kirk began his coaching career at Livingston FC as an assistant academy coach to Derek McWilliams for the club's under-14 team in December 2006.
 He advanced to head coach of the under-14 team the following season, before progressing to the under-15 team, and finally the under-17 team before being headhunted by Hibernian FC.

 Hibernian

 In March 2009, Kirk joined the academy coaching staff at Hibernian to become assistant coach of the under-17 team.
 In January 2010, Kirk then became head coach of the women's team, Hibernian L.F.C.
 In his first season in charge of Hibernian, he led them to win the 2010 Scottish Cup.
 Kirk followed up the 2010 cup title by winning the Scottish League Cup in 2011, whilst also finishing as runners-up in the Scottish Cup, and third position in the table.
 The 2013 season saw Hibernian finishing second and Kirk earning Scottish Women's Football Manager of the Year award.